Bitcoin retreats as another cryptocurrency offshoot appears

 "This is what will be required to make fair mining accessible to the general public once again," said Robert Khune, a strategist at the Bitcoin Gold project.
 "A successful fork will prove that bitcoin always has the ability to escape from any potential abusive mining hardware manufacturers," who he blamed for "unnecessary stalling" this year.

+As groups supporting different digital networks and related currencies jockey for dominance, some may be trying to undermine Bitcoin Gold's efforts.
+The official website went down Tuesday as hackers sought to prevent users from accessing it in what are known as denial-of-service attacks.
+Bitcoin Gold developers said on Twitter that the site is fielding 10 million requests per minute, and they are working with providers to halt the attackers.

-Bitcoin dropped 4.4 per cent to $5,652 as of 8:55 a.m. in New York, paring a decline of as much as 5.9 per cent.
+Bitcoin dropped 4.6 pe rcent to $5,641 as of 10:50 a.m. in New York, paring a decline of as much as 5.9 per cent.
 The cryptocurrency is still up 36 per cent this month and about sixfold percent this year.

 "Bitcoin's recent downturn has been driven by the traders' anticipation of minor disarray in the wake of the upcoming hard forks," said Thomas Glucksmann, Hong Kong-based head of marketing at cryptocurrency exchange Gatecoin Ltd. "The bitcoin exchange and wallet community has been divided over their decisions to support or reject these contentious hard forks."

 Bitcoin gold's main innovation makes it easier for people without special hardware to mine the digital asset, according to its website.
 Instead of powerful mining machines called ASICs used in bitcoin, users can mine it with standard gaming graphics cards, similar to how mining is done with ethereum, the website says.
 After the split, bitcoin owners stand to receive one bitcoin gold for each bitcoin, assuming their wallets or exchanges support the new creation, it said.